kaslusimoes/MSc-Thesis/source/24_entropy.md

 4. We want invariance of labels (change of variables);
 5. We want independent systems to be describes evenly together or separately

-Once again we follow [@Caticha2017b].
 We shall not present the full derivation due to its length and it not being the focus of this dissertation.
+One can look at [@Caticha2012] for a pedagogical exposition.
 The result obtained is:

 > In order to _update_ from a probability distribution $q(\xx)$ when new information arrives and forces a review of beliefs, one must choose the distribution $p(\xx)$ that maximizes the functional $$S[p|q] = - \int \mathrm{d}\xx\ p(\xx) \log\left( \frac{p(\xx)}{q(\xx)} \right) \label{eq:maxentropy} $$ subject to the constraints imposed by new information.